-When the elder sits down, the senior minister, without any prior notice or preparation, "Opens the Question," that is he gives an explanation of the text in its context.
+When the elder sits down, the senior minister, without any prior notice or preparation, "Opens the Question," that is, he gives an explanation of the text in its context.
 This is a real test for a minister, and a time of much silent prayer!
 It was not unknown for "mischievous" elders to pick a text from an obscure minor prophet in order to "test" the minister!
-Usually the minister speaks about the text for about 10 to 15 minutes and then sits down usually greatly relieved.
+Usually the minister speaks about the text for about ten to fifteen minutes and then sits down - often greatly relieved.
 At that point, the local minister asks one of the older Christian men in the congregation, or one of the men visiting from other congregations, to stand up and, "Speak to the question."
-He then speaks for about five minutes, and ideally no more than 10 minutes, and tells of how the Lord brought him spiritually alive, or how the Lord was precious to him, etc. Then another person would be asked in the same way.
-Depending on how long each man spoke, you would normally hear maybe 6 to 10 men speak, one after another.
+He then speaks for about five minutes, and ideally no more than ten minutes, and tells of how the Lord brought him spiritually alive or how the Lord is precious to him.
+Then another person would be asked in the same way.
+Depending on how long each man spoke, you would normally hear maybe six to ten men speak, one after another.

-I have been present at many emotion charged Friday mornings when godly men wept openly as they described, again without any preparation, of how the Lord had dealt with them and brought them to a knowledge of themselves and of the Saviour.
+I have been present at many Friday mornings when godly men wept openly as they described, without any preparation, of how the Lord had dealt with them and brought them to the knowledge of themselves and of the Savior.
 And the aim of it all is to help and encourage those who are present and wondering, "Am I a Christian or not?"
 The men are usually incredibly honest.
-It is not a time to "show off."
+It is not a time to show off.
 It is a time to bare the soul and speak of the struggles and the difficulties of Christian experience as well as the blessings and privileges.
-And many, many Christians can point back to a Friday morning of a Communion Season as a time when they received assurance of faith through listening to these testimonies.
+And many, many Christians can point back to a Friday morning of a Communion season as a time when they received assurance of faith through listening to these testimonies.

-In the old days, in the 1800s, these meetings went on for three and four hours, with sometimes up to 40 men being called.
+In the 1800s, these meetings went on for three and four hours, with sometimes up to forty men being called.
 We don't have that stamina today!
-Our meetings usually last about two hours, but the time usually flies by as it does when you experience the foretaste of heaven that is present in true Christian fellowship.
+Our meetings usually last about two hours, but the time usually flies by - as it does when you experience the foretaste of heaven that is present in true Christian fellowship.

-At the end, the visiting minister "Closes the Question" by summing up what had been said, and if necessary, gently and diplomatically correct anything said amiss that might discourage or mislead.
+At the end, the visiting minister "Closes the Question" by summing up what had been said and, if necessary, gently and diplomatically correcting anything said amiss that might discourage or mislead.